NathanYanJing/TransformerReplication/README.md

 The repo for the mini replication of transformer and its translation task for CS6741 Class Replication Project

 ## Installation
-We recommend to use the virtual environment.
+We recommend using the virtual environment.
 Please install the below packages before running the codes

 ```
 pip install -r requirements.txt